Hydrogen sulfide: Biosynthesis

-Signalling role
+Signaling role

 H2S in the body acts as a gaseous signaling molecule with implications for health and in diseases.
+H2S is involved in vasodilation in animals, as well as in increasing seed germination and stress responses in plants.
+Hydrogen sulfide exists in biology at nanomolar concentrations; much of its signaling function can be attributed to the formation of hydropersulfides from biological thiols.

-Hydrogen sulfide is involved in vasodilation in animals, as well as in increasing seed germination and stress responses in plants.
-Hydrogen sulfide signaling is moderated by reactive oxygen species (ROS) and reactive nitrogen species (RNS).
-H2S has been shown to interact with the NO pathway resulting in several different cellular effects, including the inhibition of cGMP phosphodiesterases, as well as the formation of another signal called nitrosothiol.
-Hydrogen sulfide is also known to increase the levels of glutathione, which acts to reduce or disrupt ROS levels in cells.
+H2S can directly modulate mammalian physiology in three ways: by reacting with reactive oxygen species (ROS) and reactive nitrogen species (RNS), by binding or reduction of metal centers of iron-heme proteins, and by persulfidation of protein cysteine residues.
+Through persulfidation of Keap1, hydrogen sulfide acts to reduce or disrupt ROS levels in cells via activation of Nrf2, which is known to increase the levels of glutathione.
+H2S has been shown to interact with the NO pathway resulting in several different cellular effects, including the inhibition of cGMP phosphodiesterases, as well as the formation of nitroxyl and thionitrous acid (HSNO), an inorganic S-nitrosothiol capable of nitrosating protein cysteine residues.

 The field of H2S biology has advanced from environmental toxicology to investigate the roles of endogenously produced H2S in physiological conditions and in various pathophysiological states.
-H2S has been implicated in cancer, in Down syndrome and in vascular disease.
+H2S has been implicated in cancer, Down syndrome, and in vascular disease.

 At lower concentrations, it stimulates mitochondrial function via multiple mechanisms including direct electron donation.
 However, at higher concentrations, it inhibits Complex IV of the mitochondrial electron transport chain, which effectively reduces ATP generation and biochemical activity within cells.